RevolutionAnalytics/RRO/README.txt

 -----------------------
 Known Issues
 -----------------------
-Read about known issues here:
+To see a list of known issues in this release, visit the Release Notes on Github at: <<GITHUB-URL>>

 -----------------------